Pietro-G/FourColorThm/README.md

 Complementary work for A formal proof of the Four Color Theorem

 # Breakdown of the Presentation

 # Background History
+(Open your book to page 260)
 In 1852 Francis Guthrie observed that the countries of England could be colored with four colors so that neighboring countries were colored differently.
-Francis Guthrie  (from the  book p.
-260)
+Francis Guthrie showed his brother who in turn showed De Morgan the initial 4 color theorem on 10/23/1852.
+De Morgan was excited while Hamilton was not, and interest died down in the Four Color Theorem.
+Till 1878, when Alfred Bray Kempe picked up the four colored theorem.
+He published his work in 1879 in the second edition of the American Journal of Mathematics.
+In his approach he used the concept of Kempe Chains, which is a connected chain of points on the graph (See Page 263 in your book).

   Define Problem
   ---